Eugénie Sellers Strong: Early life

 Eugénie Sellers was born in London on 25 March 1860 to Fredrick William Sellers, a wine merchant, and his wife Anna (née Oates).
 Her French mother was of aristocratic descent (her maternal great-grandfather was the baron du Cluseau) and Eugénie was baptized in the church of St Roch in Paris.
 She had one sister, Charlotte, eight years younger than herself.
 Though her family lived primarily in London, they travelled extensively in Europe and she first attended school with Jesuit fathers in Valladolid, Spain.
 She subsequently attended a convent school at Dourdan in France, leaving in 1877 to travel with her family in Italy and Greece.

-Both of her parents had died before Sellers matriculated at Girton College, Cambridge in 1879, where she read for the Classics Tripos.
-However, although she was permitted to take the Tripos, at this time, Cambridge degrees were not awarded to women.
+Both of her parents had died before Sellers matriculated at Girton College, Cambridge in 1879, where she read for the Classical Tripos.
+However, although she was permitted to take the Tripos, at this time, Cambridge degrees were not awarded to women, but she became one of the Steamboat ladies awarded her degree through Trinity College Dublin.